Our Process of Deploying, Running and Maintaining Druid

 Our API is embedded by customers when they want to make real-time decisions about their customers and users: what types of content might this person be interested in, have they talked about our business on social media, etc. These real-time queries and responses are made to our API, api.fullcontact.com.
 The client passes one or more identifiers (email, social handle, etc.) and a response is returned with several pieces of information that enriches and adds additional information about the person.
-These enrichment pieces can be things like age, interests, demographics and are grouped together into data packs.
+These enrichment pieces can be things like age, interests, demographics and are grouped together into Insights Bundles (formerly Data Packs).

 Batch enrichment works much the same way but is more asynchronous and capable of dealing with millions of records all at once.
-A client of ours will securely ship us a file of identifiers, we process it, match it to our graph and append additional columns of enrichment data as defined by the agreement with the customer and the Data Packs they want to pay for.
+A client of ours will securely ship us a file of identifiers, we process it, match it to our graph and append additional columns of enrichment data as defined by the agreement with the customer and the Insights Bundles they want to pay for.